microsoft/fluentui/packages/react-avatar/SPEC-AvatarGroup.md

 ## Background

-AvatarGroup represents multiple people or entities.
-AvatarGroups can be represented in a spread, stack, or pie layout.
+AvatarGroup represents a group of multiple people or entities by taking care of the arrangement of individual Avatars in a spread, stack, or pie layout.

 ## Prior Art